-A stunning example of this was the story of a prominent Ottoman Albanian: the executed Governor Tepedelenli Ali Paşa (1744-1822) whose remains in Turkey (the head of his corps) were requested by Albanian Prime Minister Sali Berisha in February 2013.
-Tepedelenli Ali Paşa was killed by Ottoman soldiers and brought to Istanbul, the capital of the Ottoman state, and then decapitated.
-His head is in Turkey while his body has been in Albania for 191 years.
-He is considered as a hero in Albania, but a traitor16 in Turkey.
-Along with the remains of the executed Governor Tepedelenli Ali Paşa, Berisha also requested the return of the remains of celebrated author Semsettin Sami to Albania.
-The Albanian request of the remains of Tepedelenli Ali Pasa received the attention of the Turkish press that reported it in February 13-14 (2013).
-Yet, Hasan Akkaya (2013) from the religiously conservative paper YeniAkit commented on the request by arguing that asking the head of Tepedelenli Ali Pasa was an idea given to Albanian authorities by the European Union leaders.
-Furthermore, Hasan Akkaya (2013) mentioned the "Christian" wife of Tepedelenli, KiraVassilikiand, and included a romantic picture of Ali Pasha and his favourite mistress (or wife) by Paul Emil Jacobs.
+Albania, but a traitor in Turkey.
+Along with the remains of the executed Governor Tepedelenli Ali Paşa, Berisha also requested the return of the remains of celebrated author Şemsettin Sami to Albania.
+The Albanian request of the remains of Tepedelenli Ali Paşa received the attention of the Turkish press that reported it in February 13-14 (2013).
+Yet, Hasan Akkaya (2013) from the religiously conservative paper Yeni Akit commented on the request by arguing that asking the head of Tepedelenli Ali Paşa was an idea given to Albanian authorities by the European Union leaders.
+Furthermore, Hasan Akkaya (2013) mentioned the "Christian" wife of Tepedelenli, Kira Vassilikiand, and included a romantic picture of Ali Pasha and his favourite mistress (or wife) by

 Other Turkish dailies argued that the request was an investment in the nationalist electorate to win the upcoming elections in Albania.
-17

-The Turkish Foreign Minister Ahmet Davutoğlu rejected the request from Albania to return the remains Şemsettin Sami and Tepedelenli Ali Paşa by saying: "Sami is a treasure for Turks and that he will always
+The Turkish Foreign Minister Ahmet Davutoğlu rejected the request from Albania to return the remains Şemsettin Sami and Tepedelenli Ali Paşa by saying: "Sami is a treasure for Turks and that he will always remain in Istanbul."
+(Akkaya, 2013).
+The issue is frozen, yet it could be raised again in the coming years.